 What are the best ways to manage compliance costs?

 Because compliance regulations are always changing, it is unwise to respond by creating new protocols or databases to stay compliant.
-Instead, consider adding your existing processes by making workflow improvements.
+Instead, consider adding your existing processes and financial dashboards by making workflow improvements.
 These should integrate seamlessly and eliminate the need to divert capital to keep up with regulatory reform.
 Another way to go about it is to leverage the power of technology and automation.
 This includes tools that can:

 - Automate data gathering